danuschk/moderne-datentechnologien/Redis/ScenarioGrp6.md

 ```

 The user name gets automatically removed from the list of active users when the
 associated user object is destroyed.
+This happens when the user closes the
+running app.

 ```python
 def __del__(self):